 Some common difficulties associated with loss of dexterity are the inability to grip objects, loss of hand strength, difficulty writing or typing, difficulty performing tasks that require small movements, decreased reflexes and more.
 While you may not be able to restore complete control or strength to the hands – doing regular hand exercises can help you rebuild and maintain muscle strength and improve dexterity control.

 Muscle Weakness & Deterioration

-Muscle weakness further contributes to the loss of dexterity, balance and difficulty walking previously mentioned.
-While exercise is often difficult and pain for those with neuropathy – there are low-impact exercises that will help you retain muscle mass and prevent muscle deterioration.
+Muscle weakness further contributes to the loss of dexterity, balance, and difficulty walking previously mentioned.
+While exercise is often difficult and painful for those with neuropathy – there are low-impact exercises that will help you retain muscle mass and prevent muscle deterioration.

 Try these 5 Low Impact Exercises for Neuropathy if you’re experiencing muscle weakness or deterioration!

 The deterioration of muscle mass and the disruption of signals from the brain to the muscles can also lead to painful cramps, muscles spasms, and twitches.